 Wintertime Pet Hazards

-Exposure to the winter’s dry, cold air, snow, and ice can cause problems for your dog resulting in dry, flaky skin and chapped paws.
-Different threats and hazards can put our pets at risk during the wintertime season including dangerous chemicals from ice-melting agents that can be licked from your pet’s paws.
-With preparation and Proper Care, steps can be taken to make sure your pet is safe during this time of year.
+Exposure to the winter’s dry, cold air, snow, and ice can cause problems for your dog, resulting in dry, flaky skin and chapped paws.
+Different threats and hazards can put our pets at risk during the wintertime season, including dangerous chemicals from ice-melting agents that can be licked from your pet’s paws.
+With preparation and proper care, steps can be taken to ensure your pet is safe during this time of year.

-De-icers are used to prevent freezing on sidewalks, however they pose another hazard to pets.
+De-Icers are useful to prevent freezing on sidewalks; however, they pose another hazard to pets.
 The chemical agents from these salts can cause electrolyte imbalances if ingested.
-They also can cause damage to their paws.
-Make sure to walk your pet in areas away from the ice and avoid areas where your pet may break through ice they are walking on top of.
+These also can cause damage to their paws.
+Make sure to walk your pet in areas away from the ice and avoid areas your pet may break through while walking on top of it.

-While the wintertime brings holiday fun, sledding and hot cocoa with it can also bring dangerous hazards to your pets.
+While the wintertime brings holiday fun, sledding, and hot cocoa, it can also bring dangerous hazards to your pets.
 Using caution during inclement weather and extreme temperatures can help keep your pet safe during this time of year.